How to Keep Your Kids Safe in Fiji

 8. If Your Child Starts Feeling Ill, Be Proactive

 While disrupting the holiday by going to the doctors isn’t always appealing, it’s much better to be proactive about an illness than to let it worsen.
-Plus, the local doctors are much more likely to be knowledgable about the local diseases and illnesses than your doctor back home.
+Plus, the local doctors are much more likely to be knowledgeable about the local diseases and illnesses than your doctor back home.

 9. Protect Your Little Ones from Mosquitos

 Not only do mosquitos leave nasty bites, but there have been outbreaks of dengue fever in Fiji in the past.
 With that in mind, it’s best to protect your little ones from mosquitos as much as possible.
-Larger resorts have their own mosquito control, while a child- and eco-friendly insect repellent and baby mosquito nets are also a good precaution.
+Larger resorts have their own mosquito control, while child-friendly and eco-friendly insect repellent and baby mosquito nets are also a good precaution.
 See 12 Ways to Avoid Mosquito Bites in Fiji for more ways to prevent mosquitos.